Pauline Based Divisions

 Whether for good or ill, or right or wrong, how many denominations trace their basis of straying from early orthodoxy based upon doctrines of Paul?

 Grace and Faith.
-The first adherents of this doctrine were Pauline Christians known as Marcionites from 140 AD to 400 AD, whom the early church universally regarded as heretics for this view.
+The first adherents of "faith alone" construed from Paul were strictly Pauline Christians known as Marcionites from 140 AD to 400 AD, whom the early church universally regarded as heretics for this view.
 See Marcionites.
 Today, faith-alone remains a source of division between denominations -- with Lutherans and many evangelicals on one side, while on the other side are many who still adhere to Jesus' view of a tenuous salvation which can be lost by sin and a failure to repent, derided as Arminianism, such as Methodists hold.

 Speaking in glossalia-based tongues.
 This is not mentioned outside Paul's letters in the early church.
 Thus it died until the modern Pentecostals separated from almost all other denominations on the pursuit of this 'gift.'
 Paul introduced this unique concept, which happens to not match the apostolic gift -- which was by apostolic speaking and being understood by foreigners in their tongue identified in Acts 1-2 (see Paul v James' Church: Who Was the Greater Evangelist?).
 By contrast, Paul identifies glossalia as the gift of 'tongues' -- meaning incomprehensible speech which another must interpret.
 This Pauline-glossalia exactly matches how the Python-priestess of Apollo would utter incomprehensible speech and need someone to translate her words for the listeners.
 See our article "Python Priestess Endorses Paul."
 Not coincidentally, this same priestess was a Paul advocate while still controlled by a demon, as Luke unwittingly reveals.
 Id.